sBeginn/Lyrics-to-Video-Generator/README.md

 # Lyrics2Video Generator

-With this repository you can automatically receive a generated music video in a very short time by entering a song name and the artist.
+With this repository you can automatically receive a generated music video in a very short time by entering a song name. the artist and a YouTube Link.

 ## **Installation (takes 5-10 minutes)**